nasa/SBN/doc/cfs_sbn.md

 SBN Housekeeping Telemetry
 --------------------------
 Housekeeping command codes are used to request housekeeping telemetry messages.
+As all housekeeping is requested with command codes to the main (and only) command MID, the command code used to request the housekeeping is returned in the housekeeping payload so that they can be differentiated.
+All numeric values are transmitted in big-endian order and no padding is used.

 The following commands generate payloads in the following format:

-`SBN_HK_CC`
+*SBN_HK_CC*

 Field      |Type    |Description
 -----------|--------|-----------